alexisfcote/face_eevee/README.rst

     :target: https://travis-ci.com/alexisfcote/face_eevee
     :alt: Latest Travis-ci build

-Early test of eos lib for the EEVEE plateform
+Early test of eos lib for the EEVEE plateform.
+Fit a facemesh on facial landmarks detected by the webcam 0

 Usage
 -----
+face_eevee.exe

+quit with 'q' or 'esc'

 Installation
 ------------
+pip install face_eevee

 Requirements
 ^^^^^^^^^^^^